Şükrü Saracoğlu Stadium: History

-The name of the stadium was changed once more in 22 July 1998, becoming Fenerbahçe Şükrü Saracoğlu Stadium, named after Fenerbahçe's legendary chairman (1934–1950) and Turkey's fifth prime minister Şükrü Saracoğlu.
+The name of the stadium was changed once more on 22 July 1998, becoming Fenerbahçe Şükrü Saracoğlu Stadium, named after Fenerbahçe's legendary chairman (1934–1950) and Turkey's fifth prime minister Şükrü Saracoğlu.
 In 1999, the latest round of renovations and capacity increasing projects started.
 The stands on the four sides of the stadium were torn down one at a time, as the Turkish Super League seasons progressed, and the entire renewal and construction project was finalised in 2006.
 As of 3 August 2015, Ülker secured naming rights of the stadium in a 10-year deal worth $90 million officially renaming the stadium Ülker Stadium Fenerbahçe Şükrü Saracoğlu Sports Complex.
-Chobani secured naming rights of the stadium in 30 July 2025.
+Chobani secured naming rights of the stadium on 30 July 2025.
 Fenerbahçe S.K. and Chobani have reached an agreement on stadium naming sponsorship, starting from the 2025–26 season, for 5+5 seasons, i.e. a total of 10 years, with a payment of €10 million per season.